LimVictoria/GPT-EMR-Chatbot/README.md

 # GPT-EMR-Chatbot
 Allows the interaction between the user and the chatbot on web.

 At the terminal :

 pip install openai

 pip install streamlit

 pip install streamlit-chat

-create a folder containing secrets.toml with the secret key / API key
+Create a folder containing secrets.toml with the secret key / API key